polvoazul/http_accumulator/README.md

 # http_accumulator
-Acts as a proxy that accumulates many small http requests into bigger requests
+Acts as a proxy that accumulates many small http requests into a smaller number of batch requests

 ## Example

-Supose you have a microservice server that serves user age from their ids:
+Supose you have a microservice server that serves a user's age given their ids:

 ![normal client server](docs/client_server.png)